vonalven/vonalven.github.io/index.md

 will notice that the quality of your offer is not the only factor to influence the success it will have.
 In fact, guests also look into the the host behind the listing.
 As a host you should keep in mind that your experience (host_since, host_total_listings_count) will greatly impact the success of your listing.
-(Build a trustworthy clientele ?)

 Up to this point, the analysis was focused only on single cities, independently from the results other cities obtain.
-Therefore, to get further insight and to be able to generalize, we will provide a globalised analysis, identifying similarities between different locations may have.
+Therefore, to get further insight and to be able to generalize, we will provide a globalised analysis, trying to identify similarities between different locations.

 {% include question.html in_text=true